Up to 60% off sofas & mattresses — limited‑time deals.

 L-shaped footprint fits common room layouts Not a high-back, posture-first sofa

-Strong price-to-function value Cleaning requires more diligence
+Strong price-to-function value Cleaning needs more diligence

 Details